Monikaips/text_to_speech/README.md

 ## Usage
 Type or paste the text you want to convert to speech into the text area.
 Click on the "Text to speech" button.
-Adjust the speech rate, pitch, and volume as needed.
-To stop the current speech and start new speech, click the button again or modify the text.